Pool Operations & Main Contact Numbers

 3. Children wearing Flotation Devices such as “swimmies”, “water-wings”, “bubbles”, lifeguard jackets, etc. are not allowed in the deep end.
 Adults supervising children using these devices must be in the water with the child, not on the deck.
 Children with flotation devices may not use the slide without direct parental supervision i.e. at the discharge area of the slide.

-4. The Baby Pool is not supervised by a Lifeguard.
+4. The Kiddie Pool is not supervised by a Lifeguard.
 Therefore, parental supervision is required at all times.
-The Baby Pool is intended for children 5 years and younger.
-If crowding becomes an issue, the Lifeguards may ask children over 5 years of age to leave the Baby Pool.
-Use of water toys such as water guns needs to be monitored by the parent.
-If it becomes a problem, lifeguards may ban such toys from the baby pool.
+The parent/guardian must be inside the baby pool gate while supervising.
+The Kiddie Pool is intended for young children.
+If crowding becomes an issue, the Lifeguards may ask older children to leave the Kiddie Pool.
+Safe use of water toys must be monitored by the parent/guardian.

 5. Guests are permitted in the pool area only with the inviting resident.
 Residents are responsible for the actions of their guests.
 A group of more than 8 guests is considered a “Pool Party”.
 Refer to Rule #24 for further information.
 Please contact the Pool Manager for any questions that may arise.